mogu-lab/mogu-lab.github.io/_posts/2022-07-01-a-guide-to-success-in-research.md

 # Conclusion

 **Set reasonable expectations for yourself.**
-A PhD is a long process -- no one expects you to come in knowing everything.
+Learning how to do research takes time -- no one expects you to come in knowing everything.
 Set healthy and reasonable expectations for yourself based on _where_ you are in the process.

 **Learn what your advisor's expectations are.**